trampgeek/moodle-qtype_coderunner/Readme.md

  The manner in which a C program is executed is not part of the question type definition: it is defined by the particular sandbox to which the execution is passed.
-The Jobe Sandbox, Liu Sandbox and Runguard sandboxes all use the gcc compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
+The Jobe sandbox uses the gcc compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
- The Liu sandbox also requires that the executable be statically linked; you may need to download the static libraries separately from the default C development install to enable this.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.